ANTFOR7717/jland-group/content-guide.md

 Client Discovery: Content Strategy & Generation
 Last Updated: June 2025 				Document Owner: Owner/Founder
 1. PURPOSE & AI DIRECTIVE
 1.1.
 Document Purpose
-This manual serves as the primary source of truth for all content generation activities for JLand Contracting.
-It synthesizes the findings from the "Client Discovery" process into a detailed, actionable guide.
-The intended user of this document is both the human content strategist and the AI content generation agents.
-Its purpose is to ensure consistency, strategic alignment, and operational efficiency in content creation.
+This manual, aligned with content-branding.md, serves as the primary source of truth for all content generation for JLand Contracting.
+It synthesizes "Client Discovery" with the founding story, core values (integrity, devotion, team unity), and humanitarian focus.
+For human strategists and AI agents, it ensures consistency, personal narrative, and faith-resonant alignment.
 1.2.
 Primary AI Directive As an AI Agent, your core directive is to internalize and apply the principles within this manual to every piece of content you create for JLand Contracting.
 You are to act as a digital embodiment of the brand's voice and expertise.
 Your goal is not simply to write text, but to generate content that achieves the specific business objectives, resonates deeply with the target audience, and consistently reflects the brand's unique identity.
 Refer to this document before executing any content generation task.
 2. THE 'WHY' — FOUNDATIONAL STRATEGY & BUSINESS ALIGNMENT
 2.1.
-Core Business Objectives The content you create must directly support the following high-level business goals for JLand Contracting:
+Core Business Objectives The content you create must directly support JLand's mission as a clean vessel for grain offerings (content-branding.md lines 18, 67), including:
-Establish the Brand: Move JLand from being "irrelevant and unknown" to a recognized, trusted authority in the local roofing market.
+Establish the Brand: Move JLand from "irrelevant" to a recognized authority rooted in Jesus, Joseph, Joshua (lines 7).
-Drive High-Quality Lead Generation: Create a consistent inbound pipeline of "retail" (non-insurance) projects, reducing reliance on time-consuming outbound efforts.
-The ultimate goal is to generate 3 qualified inbound calls per day.
+Drive High-Quality Lead Generation: Create inbound pipelines for retail projects, aiming for 3 calls/day, with devotion to those in need.
-Enable Sales & Build Trust: Equip the sales process with content that proves expertise and builds confidence, leading to a 65% close rate and justifying a premium price point.
+Enable Sales & Build Trust: Equip sales with content proving integrity/reliability (lines 13-15), leading to 65% close rate.
-Fuel Residual Revenue & Loyalty: Foster long-term client relationships that lead to repeat business and referrals, supported by content that provides ongoing value (e.g., annual roof checkup reminders).
+Fuel Residual Revenue & Loyalty: Foster relationships through humanitarian ventures (lines 27-28), with value like maintenance reminders.
 2.2.
 Key Performance Indicators (KPIs) & Measurement All content must be created with the intention of positively impacting these primary KPIs:
 Lead Generation (Highest Priority): Measured by contact form submissions and direct phone calls originating from digital channels.
 Brand Awareness & Reach: Measured by website traffic, social media impressions, and search engine ranking for key terms.